 It’s important to know this is different from your average tax rate.
 Your marginal rate only applies to the income in your highest tax bracket, not your whole income.
 So, earning one more dollar will never lower your total take-home pay; it just means that extra dollar is taxed at your highest combined rate.

 A practical takeaway: most employees in Saskatchewan pay taxes ranging from 24.5% to 33%, depending on taxable income.
-So, a simple rule is that a usual raise is taxed about one-quarter to one-third before you get it.
+So, a simple rule is that a usual raise is taxed at about one-quarter to one-third before you get it.
 These tax rates apply to regular income, such as salary, wages, and interest.
 On the other hand, capital gains and Canadian dividends are taxed at lower rates under special rules, such as the capital gains inclusion rate and the dividend tax credit.

 After-tax income in Saskatchewan